instagram

 • Can you think of another measure that divides a circle up differently?

-• Compass Directions like N, NE, E, SE, etc., which divide our circle up into 8 slices instead of 12.
+• Compass Directions like North, South, East, and West, which divide our circle up into 4 slices instead of 12.
+How many slices represent the angle between North and South?
+West and Southwest?

 • On our graph, would the shape of the curve change if we labeled the x-axis with 360 degrees instead of 12 hours?